What cloud security challenges do IT leaders need to address?

 3. Weak control planes

+With 34% of businesses concerned about weak control planes, it’s vital that IT leaders address this.
 When adopting cloud infrastructure and services, many providers can give a false sense of security through their easy sign-ups, flash-looking dashboards and grand security promises.
 In reality, most are running on very lean budgets and provide the bare minimum in security, or only including quality tools among the premium service tiers.
 After all, data security is ultimately the user’s responsibility.

 A weak cloud control plane is where cloud providers fail to deliver sufficient security for basic business needs.
 This can include allowing weak passwords, making it very easy to change them or create new accounts without suitable security, such as two-factor authentication.